ray-project/ray/doc/source/tune/api_docs/suggestion.rst

 BOHB (tune.suggest.bohb.TuneBOHB)
 ---------------------------------

 BOHB (Bayesian Optimization HyperBand) is an algorithm that both terminates bad trials and also uses Bayesian Optimization to improve the hyperparameter search.
-It is backed by the `HpBandSter library <https://github.com/automl/HpBandSter>`_.
+It is available from the `HpBandSter library <https://github.com/automl/HpBandSter>`_.

 Importantly, BOHB is intended to be paired with a specific scheduler class: :ref:`HyperBandForBOHB <tune-scheduler-bohb>`.